Joshithach18/InfosysSpringboard5.0-Group1/README.md

 Purpose: Records all buyer interactions and contextual data for tracking and analysis.

-Implementation:

-Used the spreadsheet ID of a shared Google Sheet linked with the service account in the credentials file.
+Implementation:Used the spreadsheet ID of a shared Google Sheet linked with the service account in the credentials file.

 # 8. Workflow Integration
 Objective: Seamlessly integrates all steps into a unified, functional workflow for real-time operation.